 In our Pedagogy class today we will learn a little about...

-Stages of Development of the Hands.
+Stages of Development of Fine Motor Skills and Both Hands coordination.
 Something That Both Teachers and Parents Should Be Aware Of.

 The development of the awareness of the fingers